mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 Callbacks allow us to define custom logic that executes after completing a specific operation.

 Example: Executing a function after processing some data or completing a calculation.
-Why Use Callbacks: They give flexibility to decide what to do next based on the result.

 ```js

   function processData(data, callback) {
       console.log("Processing data: " + data);
       callback();